 In April 2021 Heritage Standards were prepared for the state listed area following the new planning system for South Australia.
 The standards were prepared by Heritage South Australia (Heritage SA) and align with the state's environmental planning legislation, the Planning, Development and Infrastructure Act 2016 and the Planning and Design Code.
 The standards are considered supplementary to the Planning and Design Code and are tethered to the State Heritage Area overlay.
 The Heritage Standards form an integral component of the planning system and are used to guide decisions about development proposals under the Heritage Places Act 1993.
 Heritage SA, Department for Environment and Water (DEW), is the Minister's delegate for decisions on referred applications.
-Procedural matters referrals set out the types of development are set out in Schedule 5 of the regulations for the Planning, Development and Infrastructure Act 2016.
+Procedural matters referrals set out the types of development to be referred to Heritage SA for assessment and direction.
+Exemptions to the definition of development are set out in Schedule 5 of the regulations for the Planning, Development and Infrastructure Act 2016.
 The standards were prepared in close consultation with the local council, the City of Mitcham, and with Planning and Land Use Services and community groups.
 Public consultation on the standards provided local residents and the broader public an opportunity for review and feedback.